MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

    |---------------------------------------------------------------|------------------------------------------------------------------|
    |![Selected number at top of .PTS file](media/houdini-4-pts-file.PNG "Selected number at top of .PTS file")|![Selected number at top of .PLY file](media/houdini-5-ply-file.PNG "Selected number at top of .PLY file")|

-4. Save the file as a .PLY file.
+4. Save the file with a .PLY extension.

 ### Import the .PLY file